joemoose/psiops/docs/stress.md

 | **4** | Hardened | +1 ARMOR to base (cap remains at 3 points of damage reduction) |
 | **5** | Sharp | *Advantage* on all +REFLEXES rolls. |
 | **6** | Steady | When you succeed on an *action roll*, team members within sight of you remove **1** stress. |

+## Removing Stress, Panic, and Locked-In

+You can reduce your stress points and remove panic and locked-in conditions during a mission as follows:

+### Stress

+Overcoming a *notable opponent* or a *major obstacle* reduces your total stress by **1** point.

+- **Notable opponent**: A named or significant adversary whose defeat materially advances the mission, such as a primary target or commanding officer.
+- **Major obstacle**: An operationally critical barrier that, if unaddressed, prevents task completion or forces a mission abort, such as failed containment or a security lockdown.

+Stress can also be removed as the chosen benefit of occupying a *laying-up point*.
+See [Rest and Recovery](combat.md#rest-and-recovery).

+### Panic and Lock-In Conditions

+Occupying a *laying-up point* automatically removes all *panic* and *locked-in* conditions.
+See [Rest and Recovery](combat.md#rest-and-recovery).

+!!! note

+	Removing your panic conditions is helpful, but it also means you’ll lose any lock-in benefits.